haguro/go-battlesnake-server/README.md

 ```

-Run with `DEBUG` environment variable set to `"TRUE"` to write raw `GameState` json to the log file:
+Run with `DEBUG` environment variable set to `"TRUE"` to allow debug logging and write raw `GameState` json to the log file:

 ```bash
 DEBUG="TRUE" go run main.go